 13. Does a chemical peel or laser resurfacing do the same thing as a Facelift?

 Chemical peels and laser resurfacing are used to treat fine to moderate depth lines in the face as well as evening out the tone and texture of the skin.
 They do not eliminate excess skin, correct sagging jowls or improve the neck line as is accomplished with a Facelift.
+Chemical peels and laser procedures are not replacements for a Facelift.

 14. What is the difference between a Facelift and a neck lift?